zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Melissa says, “Putting aside the fact that I find h im repulsive,” meaning if we don’t even consider the fact that I find this perso n repulsive – and “repulsive” (repulsive) means unattractive, very disgusting, so mething you don’t want even to be close to.
 Melissa says, “Putting aside the f act I find him repulsive, if I ask him out, he’ll make me the laughingstock of this pl ace.”
 Someone who is the “laughingstock” (one word) is someone that everyone  laughs at, that everyone makes fun of.

 Conan says, “I don’t think so.
-He’ll get what he w ants and he’ll stop pestering you.”
+He’ll get what he wants and he’ll stop pestering you.”
 Melissa asks, “What if it backfires and he b others me even more?”
 For something “to backfire” (backfire – one word) is to  have the opposite results of what you expect.
 So you tell your friend, “Oh, tha t’s a very good job you did,” and your friend gets angry at you; your friend yell s at you.
 We would say that your compliment – the nice thing you said – backfir ed; somehow it had the opposite result that you wanted it or expected it t o have.
 Melissa says what if me asking Reuben out on a date backfires; in other wor ds, instead of liking Melissa,

 Reuben will start bothering her and pestering her e ven more.
 Conan says, “Then you’ll get what you want – deep down!”
 The phrase “deep down” means related to your very secret, inner feelings, how you really  think about something but you don’t want to tell anyone else.
 So what Conan is s aying here is that really Melissa likes the fact that Reuben bothers her.
 So  when Melissa says well, what if he bothers me even more, Conan says well, then y ou’ll get what you really want, because that’s what you really want deep down .
 He’s saying that Melissa is also attracted to or romantically interested in Reuben.

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialogue]